Virtual consoles should be enabled by default

 Very useful feature on Linux.
 Would be nice to see in OI.

-#2 Updated by Jim Klimov about 4 years ago
+#2 Updated by Jim Klimov over 4 years ago

 I second this motion that virtual consoles should be available.